Boiling Water for Fluoride Removal: Fact or Fiction?

 Importance of Fluoride in Drinking Water

-Fluoride is an important chemical that has been shown to have several health benefits, particularly in oral health.
 Understanding the role of fluoride in drinking water and the recommended levels can help you make informed decisions about your drinking water.

 Role of Fluoride in Oral Health

-Fluoride plays an essential role in oral health by strengthening tooth enamel and helping to prevent tooth decay.
 When fluoride is present in drinking water, it is incorporated into the enamel on teeth, making it more resistant to decay.
 Fluoride repairs weekend enamel and reinforce the surface to prevent future enamel attack.

 Recommended Reading: Does Filtering Water Remove Fluoride?
-(2023 Update)
+(2024 Update)

-The optimal level of fluoride in drinking water is considered 0.7 mg/L to 1.2 mg/L. This range has been shown to provide the maximum benefits for oral health while minimizing the risk of harmful health effects.
+This range has been shown to provide the maximum benefits for oral health while minimizing the risk of harmful health effects.

 Importance of Fluoride in Preventing Tooth Decay